-The registration for new biological products or biosimilar products manufactured in other countries may only be granted by ANVISA if the product is approved and released for use in its manufacturing country.
-Exceptionally, new biological products and biosimilar products not registered in the manufacturing country can be registered before ANVISA due to epidemiological necessity.
+The registration of new biological products or biosimilar products manufactured abroad may only be granted by ANVISA if the product is approved and released for use in its manufacturing country.
+Exceptionally, new biological products and biosimilar products not registered in the manufacturing country can be registered before ANVISA because of epidemiological necessity.
 Also, no exclusivity rights are granted to successful biologics or biosimilars applicants.

 In addition to the above, Law No. 9,279 of 1996 provides for the mechanism of a compulsory licence, by which a patent licence is granted to third parties without the consent of the holder.
 Compulsory licences can be applied against a patent granted in Brazil in the following events: